jacobtomlinson/website/content/posts/2024/2024-01-15-effver/index.md

 People feel anxious about upgrading CalVer projects because they don't know if the change will be small or huge.
 As a result they are more likely to pin their dependencies and upgrade in a more proactive and managed way, which is good, but the lack of information makes upgrading hard to schedule and so it often gets put off.

 If you read the CalVer website they [highlight Ubuntu](https://calver.org/#ubuntu) as a high-profile user of CalVer.
 However, Ubuntu has shoehorned in a bunch of semantics to their versioning scheme by only creating April and October releases to make it clearer to users which versions are _major_ versions.
-They wanted to communicate which versions take more effort to migrate between because communicating user impact is important.
+They wanted to communicate which versions take more effort to migrate between because they agree that **communicating user impact is important**.

 ### Momentum